 Magnetic resonance imaging (MRI), computed tomography (CT), and ultrasonography may be indicated to localize, quantify, and serially monitor the location and response of bleeding.
 Other imaging tests may be used as needed to diagnose associated diseases.

-Treatment strategies for acquired hemophilia have 2 major objectives.
+Treatment strategies for acquired hemophilia have two major objectives.
 During acute bleeding episodes, effective control of bleeding manifestations is the primary objective.
 However, the ultimate therapeutic goal is to eliminate the inhibitor and cure the disease.

 The treatments used to accomplish these objectives usually depend on the natural history of acquired hemophilia, the clinical presentation of the coagulopathy, and the titer of the inhibitor (expressed in Bethesda units [BU]).
 Most patients with acquired hemophilia are older and may have many concomitant diseases, and, thus, may require an individualized therapeutic approach.
 Frequently, treatment of the underlying disorder or the discontinuation of an offending drug may eliminate or assist in the eradication of the inhibitor.